 I know it’s hard to learn to love yourself all over again.
 I’ve been in that place, where the way you see your body has been distorted way beyond reality and is so far removed from how you actually look.

-Seeing your body as it really is, is the first big step to start to reclaim your body confidence.
+Seeing your body as it really is, is how start to reclaim your body confidence.
 Taking daily outfit pics of myself and storing them on my phone, was a life changing experience.
-This how I finally got to see me as others saw me, instead of the distorted self image that was spinning around in my head.
+This is how I finally got to see me as others saw me, instead of the distorted self image that was spinning around in my head.

 If you would love some help to find your body confidence, you can book a session with me here